 In October 2014 Reading Central Salvation Army appointed its first Community Development Manager.
 We are exploring different ways in which we might be able to develop and extend our community programme and outreach.

 Our programme includes a number of regular, weekly activities held on site, as well as special events and appeals throughout the year.
-Weekly activities can be found in the "What′s on" section of this website and includes groups for parents and toddlers, children and young people as well as older people.
+Weekly activities includes groups for parents and toddlers, children and young people as well as older people.
 We are keen to develop a programme of activities so that everyone has the opportunity to belong and get involved so please get in touch for more information about what′s available for you.